tonquoc0407/KnightVision/README.md

+> On a whim, I pushed this project to GitHub

 # KnightVision

 KnightVision is a chess analytics data platform over the Lichess public database.
 It is organized as a portfolio-grade data engineering project: monthly dump ingestion, PySpark medallion processing, DuckDB/dbt analytics, Airflow orchestration, custom dashboarding, and ML case studies.